Justin’s note: Doug Casey found his cryptocurrency guru.

 Marco: All through the 2020s and beyond.
 Just like with the internet, once we switch to a blockchain-based society, there’ll be no going back.
 Once the cat is out of the bag, it’s not going back in there.

-Justin: You recently told me how the blockchain will radically impact the nature of trust between human beings.
+Justin: In Miami, you told me how the blockchain will radically impact the nature of trust between human beings.
 Can you elaborate on that a bit?

 Marco: Sure.
-So the blockchain is all about getting rid of the middlemen.
-With blockchain technology, we no longer need middlemen to referee transactions, like we do today when we send a payment to someone electronically via the banking system.
+So, the blockchain is all about getting rid of middlemen.
+With blockchain technology, you’ll no longer require middlemen to referee transactions, like we do today when we send a payment to someone electronically via the banking system.

 If I want to send a payment to you using a blockchain-powered network, I don’t need to trust a bank.
 I don’t need to trust any kind of regulator.
 Nobody can freeze my bank account or interfere with what I’m trying to do.
 The payment is guaranteed.